massgov/MDO-Standards/guides/creating_apis.md

 ![](img/add_triggers.png)

 3. Click the "Configuration Required" link and fill out the form.
 Of interest is the stage and security.
 Stage should be one of prod, stage, dev for official api stages or some personal name for testing.
+Security is normally set to "Open with access key" for our normally deployed services, you can set this as appropriate for your app.

 ![](img/configure_apig.png)